-Studies comparing intermittent fasting and continuous calorie restriction show no difference in weight loss if calories are matched between groups.
+Studies comparing intermittent fasting and continuous calorie restriction show no difference in weight loss when calories are matched between groups.

-Bottom Line: Intermittent fasting is a convenient way to restrict calories without consciously trying to eat less.
+Intermittent fasting is a convenient way to lose weight without counting calories.
 Many studies show that it can help you lose weight and belly fat.

-One of the worst side effects of dieting, is that the body tends to burn muscle as well as fat (17).
+One of the worst side effects of dieting is that your body tends to lose muscle along with fat (

-Interestingly, there are some studies showing that intermittent fasting may be beneficial for holding on to muscle while losing body fat.
+Interestingly, some studies have shown that intermittent fasting may be beneficial for maintaining muscle mass while losing body fat.

-In one review study, intermittent calorie restriction caused a similar amount of weight loss as continuous calorie restriction, but with a much smaller reduction in muscle mass (18).
+A scientific review found that intermittent calorie restriction caused a similar amount of weight loss as continuous calorie restriction — but with a much smaller reduction in muscle mass (

-In the calorie restriction studies, 25% of the weight lost was muscle mass, compared to only 10% in the intermittent calorie restriction studies (18).
+In the calorie restriction studies, 25% of the weight lost was muscle mass, compared with only 10% in the intermittent calorie restriction studies (

-In my opinion, one of the main benefits of intermittent fasting is the simplicity of it.
+For many, one of the main benefits of intermittent fasting is its simplicity.

-The single best "diet" for you is the one you can stick to in the long run.
-If intermittent fasting makes it easier for you to stick to a healthy diet, then this has obvious benefits for long-term health and weight maintenance.
+The best dietary pattern for you is the one you can stick to in the long run.
+If intermittent fasting makes it easier for you to stick to a healthy diet, it will have obvious benefits for long-term health and weight maintenance.

 There are several things you need to keep in mind if you want to lose weight with intermittent fasting:

-- Calories: Calories still count.
-Try to eat "normally" during the non-fasting periods, not so much that you compensate for the calories you missed by fasting.
+- Calories.
+Calories still count.
+Try to eat normally during the non-fasting periods, not so much that you compensate for the calories you missed when fasting.

-- Consistency: Same as with any other weight loss method, you need to stick with it for an extended period of time if you want it to work.
+- Consistency.
+Just as with any other weight loss method, you need to stick with it for an extended period if you want it to work.

-- Patience: It can take your body some time to adapt to an intermittent fasting protocol.
-Try to be consistent with your meal schedule and it will get easier.
+- Patience.
+It can take your body some time to adapt to an intermittent fasting protocol.
+Try to be consistent with your meal schedule, and it’ll get easier.

-Most of the popular intermittent fasting protocols also recommend strength training.
-This is very important if you want to burn mostly body fat while holding on to muscle.
+Most of the popular intermittent fasting protocols also recommend exercise, such as strength training.
+This is very important if you want to burn mostly body fat while maintaining your muscle mass.

 In the beginning, calorie counting is generally not required with intermittent fasting.
-However, if your weight loss stalls then calorie counting can be a useful tool.
+However, if your weight loss stalls, calorie counting can be a useful tool.

-Bottom Line: With intermittent fasting, you still need to eat healthy and maintain a calorie deficit if you want to lose weight.
-Being consistent is absolutely crucial, and strength training is important.
+With intermittent fasting, you still need to eat healthy and maintain a calorie deficit if you want to lose weight.
+Being consistent is crucial, and exercise is important.

-At the end of the day, intermittent fasting can be a useful tool to lose weight.
+At the end of the day, intermittent fasting can be a useful weight loss tool.

-This is caused primarily by a reduction in calorie intake, but there are also some beneficial effects on hormones that come into play.
+Its related weight loss is primarily caused by a reduction in calorie intake, but some of its beneficial effects on hormones may also come into play.

-Intermittent fasting is not for everyone, but may be highly beneficial for some people.
+While intermittent fasting is not for everyone, it may be highly beneficial for some people.